adamsitnik/performance/docs/regressions.md

 **This doc explains how to investigate regressions reported in the [dotnet/runtime](https://github.com/dotnet/runtime) repository and it's targetted at [dotnet/runtime](https://github.com/dotnet/runtime) repository contributors.**

-Before you start any performance investigation, you need to open the issue, click on the link that leads to the full historical data, and evaluate the data.
+Before you start any performance investigation, you need to open the issue with regression report, click on the link that leads to the full historical data, and evaluate the data.

-In most of the cases, it's obvious that there is a regression ([example](https://github.com/DrewScoggins/performance-2/issues/910)):
+In most of the cases, it's obvious that there is a regression (see the [example](https://github.com/DrewScoggins/performance-2/issues/910) below) and you just continue to the [next step](#Repro).

 ![Ovious regression](img/regressions_obvious.png)

-And you just continue to the [next step](#Repro).

 But some benchmarks are multimodal (bimodal in the examples below [1](https://github.com/DrewScoggins/performance-2/issues/1683), [2](https://github.com/DrewScoggins/performance-2/issues/1379), [3](https://github.com/DrewScoggins/performance-2/issues/1378)) and there is no regression: